flare-foundation/docs/docs/tech/flare-launch-process.md

 !!! danger "Trigger: 1 week after Notice Period starts"

-All FLR token holders (obtained either from the new airdrop or bought at Exchanges) can vote on [FIP.01](https://flare.xyz/fip01/) using [the voting frontend](https://coston-manage.flare.rocks/flare/accounts).
+All FLR token holders (obtained either from the new airdrop or bought at Exchanges) can vote on [FIP.01](https://flare.xyz/fip01/) using a voting front-end (under development).

 Flare will announce to the community that the Voting Period has started and relay instructions on how to vote.